Lucian Wintrich: White House correspondent

-While attending the Republican National Convention in early 2016, Wintrich had befriended Jim Hoft, the founder of St Louis based publication Gateway Pundit.
-The day before Donald Trump's inauguration, Wintrich was appointed as the inaugural White House correspondent for the Gateway Pundit, despite lacking formal journalism training.
-Wintrich described his role in the White House Press Corps as "performance art" and said his position served two purposes: "writing about dry policy stuff" and "trolling the media."
-During his time as a White House correspondent, Wintrich often focused on deriding the media itself rather than providing comprehensive coverage of the administration.
+While attending the Republican National Convention in 2016, Wintrich befriended Jim Hoft, the founder of St Louis based publication Gateway Pundit.
+The day before Donald Trump's inauguration, Wintrich was appointed as the inaugural White House correspondent for the Gateway Pundit.
+Wintrich described his role in the White House Press Corps as "performance art" and said his position served two purposes: "writing about dry policy stuff" and "trolling the media."'

 He spawned the "#FireColbert" movement, wherein he characterized the night show host's joke involving Trump and Vladimir Putin in a gay relationship as a "disgusting 12-minute homophobic rant" He frequently used social media to criticize and mock mainstream press outlets for having what he perceived as biases and shortcomings.
 While in Washington, Wintrich became the public face of Gateway Pundit, generating press and news stories in other publications.
-Wintrich's role did not conform to traditional expectations of a White House correspondent but instead aimed to capture viral responses and generate controversy.